Pediatric nurse complete career guide

 When choosing a school to attend, be sure to look into program accreditation and the NCLEX pass rates.
 Passing the NCLEX to become an RN with an ADN can provide the opportunity to expand your knowledge and future work options by earning specialty certifications in different areas of expertise.

 Bachelor’s in science in nursing (BSN)

-A BSN can provide you with the necessary tools and education most employers seek, and open the door to progress into administrative or supervisory roles.
-Students without college experience can anticipate 4 years of full-time study to complete the program with a tuition cost of around $40,000 to $100,000.
+A BSN can provide you with the necessary tools and education most employers seek and open the door to progress into administrative or supervisory roles.
+Students without college experience can anticipate 4 years of full-time study to complete the program, with tuition costing between $40,000 and $100,000.
 This degree is offered by many 4-year colleges and is also available partially online, with a requirement of in-person attendance of labs and clinical rotations.
 Students with previous college or healthcare experience may be considered for accelerated programs.

-A BSN involves a much more comprehensive look into healthcare, decision making, patient management, ethics, legal issues as well as general studies.
-Coursework will include:
+A BSN involves a more comprehensive look into healthcare, decision making, patient management, ethics, legal issues, as well as general studies.
+Coursework typically includes:

 - leadership and management